-Llavorsí is a village in the province of Lleida, surrounded by the Pyrenees and with 350 inhabitants.
-Therefore, it’s the perfect spot for those who love the quietness of a village and the adventures of the mountain in one place.
-As an added bonus, the Noguera Pallaresa river crosses this village, making it very popular among people from all over Catalonia to practise water sports such as rafting, canoeing or hydrospeed.
+Llavorsí is a small village in the province of Lleida, with 350 inhabitants.
+It’s surrounded by the Pyrenees, making it the perfect spot for those who love a village’s quietness and the mountain’s adventures in one place.
+As an added bonus, the Noguera Pallaresa river crosses this village, making it very popular among people over Catalonia to practise water sports such as rafting, canoeing or hydrospeed.

 Are you ready for some days of adventure?